What optical materials work best in the IR (infrared)?

 Zinc selenide (ZnSe) is another common material that is used in both visible and IR (MWIR & LWIR) from 0.45 to 21μm.
 It is a light-yellow solid compound comprised of zinc and selenium.
 It is very similar to zinc sulfide, but has a slightly higher refractive index and is structurally weaker

-In conclusion, there are many material options available for infrared capabilities and whether you need a window, lens, or freeform optic, we are available to help you find solutions to your objectives.
+In conclusion, there are many material options available for infrared capabilities and whether you need a IR windows, lenses, or freeform optics, we are available to help you find solutions to your objectives.
 Our manufacturing team can fabricate windows, prisms, lenses, aspherical lenses, and prototypes all in-house.
-So, connect with us on your next project today at sales@EscoOptics.com.
+Please reach out to us on your next project today at sales@EscoOptics.com.

 best glass for IR, IR optics, Germanium, Zinc Selenide, IR fused silica, CaF2 optics,